Go (game): Overview

-Go is an adversarial game with the objective of surrounding a larger total area of the board with one's stones than the opponent.
-As the game progresses, the players position stones on the board to map out formations and potential territories.
-Contests between opposing formations are often extremely complex and may result in the expansion, reduction, or wholesale capture and loss of formation stones.
+Go is an adversarial game between two players with the objective of capturing territory.
+That is, occupying and surrounding a larger total empty area of the board with one's stones than the opponent.
+As the game progresses, the players place stones on the board creating stone "formations" and enclosing spaces.
+Once placed, stones are never moved on the board, but when "captured" are removed from the board.
+Stones are linked together into a formation by being adjacent along the black lines, not on diagonals (of which there are none).
+Contests between opposing formations are often extremely complex and may result in the expansion, reduction, or wholesale capture and loss of formations and their enclosed empty spaces (called "eyes").
+Another essential component of the game is control of the sente (that is, controlling the offense, so that one's opponent is forced into defensive moves); this usually changes several times during play.

-A basic principle of Go is that a group of stones must have at least one open point bordering the group, known as a liberty, to remain on the board.
-One or more liberties enclosed within a group is called an eye, and a group with two or more eyes cannot be captured, even if surrounded.
-Such groups are said to be unconditionally alive.
+Initially the board is bare, and players alternate turns to place one stone per turn.
+As the game proceeds, players try to link their stones together into "living" formations (meaning that they are permanently safe from capture), as well as threaten to capture their opponent's stones and formations.
+Stones have both offensive and defensive characteristics, depending on the situation.

+An essential concept is that a formation of stones must have, or be capable of making, at least two enclosed open points known as eyes to preserve itself from being captured.
+A formation having at least two eyes cannot be captured, even after it is surrounded by the opponent on the outside, because each eye constitutes a liberty that must be filled by the opponent as the final step in capture.
+A formation having two or more eyes is said to be unconditionally alive, so it can evade capture indefinitely, and a group that cannot form two eyes is said to be dead and can be captured.

-The general strategy is to expand one's territory, attack the opponent's weak groups (groups that can be killed), and always stay mindful of the life status of one's own groups.
-The liberties of groups are countable.
+The general strategy is to place stones to fence-off territory, attack the opponent's weak groups (trying to kill them so they will be removed), and always stay mindful of the life status of one's own groups.
 Situations where mutually opposing groups must capture each other or die are called capturing races, or semeai.
 In a capturing race, the group with more liberties will ultimately be able to capture the opponent's stones.
 Capturing races and the elements of life or death are the primary challenges of Go.

-Players may pass rather than place a stone if they think there are no further opportunities for profitable play.
+In the end game players may pass rather than place a stone if they think there are no further opportunities for profitable play.
 The game ends when both players pass or when one player resigns.
 In general, to score the game, each player counts the number of unoccupied points surrounded by their stones and then subtracts the number of stones that were captured by the opponent.
-The player with the greater score (after adjusting for komi) wins the game.
+The player with the greater score (after adjusting for handicapping called komi) wins the game.